atteneder/KtxUnity/README.md

 ## Installing

+The easiest way to install is to download and open the [Installer Package](https://package-installer.glitch.me/v1/installer/OpenUPM/com.atteneder.ktx?registry=https%3A%2F%2Fpackage.openupm.com&scope=com.atteneder)

+It runs a script that installs KtxUnity via a [scoped registry](https://docs.unity3d.com/Manual/upm-scoped.html).
+After that it is listed in the *Package Manager* and can be updated from there.

+<details><summary>Alternative / Legacy installations (for Unity 2018.4 and older)</summary>

+Install manually via package URL

 You have to manually add the package's URL into your [project manifest](https://docs.unity3d.com/Manual/upm-manifestPrj.html)

 Inside your Unity project there's the folder `Packages` containing a file called `manifest.json`.
 You have to open it and add the following line inside the `dependencies` category: